phongvdoan/learning-journal/css-notes.md

 ## Alternate

  HSL and HSLA are an alternate way to specify colors. hsl followed by the values inside parentheses for:
-    - Hue which is expressed as an anlge from 0 to 360 degrees
+    - Hue which is expressed as an angle from 0 to 360 degrees
     - Saturation as a percentage
     - Lightness from 0 to 100 percent, white to black
     - Alpha is a number between 0 to 1.0 for transparency.